 (B) for filing by other means, when the clerk's office is scheduled to close.

-(5) The "next day" is determined by continuing to count forward when the period is measured after an event and backward when measured before an event.
+(5) "Next day" defined.
+The "next day" is determined by continuing to count forward when the period is measured after an event and backward when measured before an event.

-(6) "Legal holiday" means any day declared a holiday by the president of the United States, the congress of the United States or the legislature of this state, or any day observed as a holiday by order of the Kansas supreme court.
+(6) "Legal holiday" defined.
+"Legal holiday" means any day declared a holiday by the president of the United States, the congress of the United States or the legislature of this state, or any day observed as a holiday by order of the Kansas supreme court.
 A half holiday is considered as other days and not as a holiday.

-(b) (1) When an act may or must be done within a specified time, the court may, for good cause, extend the time:
+(b) Extending time.
+(1) In general.
+When an act may or must be done within a specified time, the court may, for good cause, extend the time:

 (A) With or without motion or notice if the court acts, or if a request is made, before the original time or its extension expires; or